victorrentea/live-coding/README.md

   try {v += 44;}
 - var fara init, folosita in blocuri disjuncte: = apoi ref. !! dupa sa nu existe ref
 - var cu init, folosita in blocuri disjuncte
+- "Exception can be made Runtime" if no one catches the checked exception separately + moves through more than 2 layers
 - DREAM: "analyze parameter mutation"
 <!-- Plugin description end -->